 Overview

-A 2-day certification course equipping road works site supervisors and engineers with essential knowledge in regulatory compliance, pavement engineering, and digital innovation.
-Designed for LTA.PROMPT-registered new supervisors, it strengthens accountability, technical competence, and awareness of smart technologies in Singapore's road infrastructure works.
+This is a 2-day certification course equipping road works site supervisors and engineers with essential knowledge in regulatory compliance, pavement engineering, and digital innovation.
+Designed for road work site supervisors, it strengthens accountability, technical competence, and awareness of smart technologies in Singapore's road infrastructure works.

 Objectives

-This course provides a comprehensive grounding in three pillars of modern road works supervision: (i) regulatory compliance and safety, (ii) pavement engineering and quality management, and (iii) digital innovation in road asset management.
-Real case studies are integrated throughout, making content directly applicable to participants' day-to-day supervisory responsibilities.
+This course provides a comprehensive grounding in three pillars of modern road works supervision: (i) regulatory compliance and safety, (ii) pavement engineering and quality management, as well as (iii) digital innovation in road asset management.
+Real case studies are integrated in the course curriculum, making content relatable to participants' day-to-day road work supervisory responsibilities.

 By the end of the course, participants will be able to: